-ASCII ESC Y n1 n2 Hex 1B 59 n1 n2 1B 59 n1 n2 Dec 27 89 n1 n2 2 Purpose Selects double density bit image graphics at single density speed. where: n1 + 256n2 defines the number of data bytes to follow.
-DATA = ASCII characters for the dot pattern bytes.
-Discussior n This code prints specified data as bit image graphics at double horizontal density, 120 dots per inch horizontally and 72 dots per inch vertically.
+ASCII ESC Y n1 n2 Hex 1B 59 n1 n2 Dec 27 89 n1 n2

+Purpose Selects double density bit image graphics at single density speed.

+Discussion This code prints specified data as bit image graphics at double horizontal density, 120 dots per inch horizontally and 72 dots per inch vertically.
 By ignoring adjacent dots, the print speed is not reduced from the normal density speed.
-For more information, see "Graphics Control Codes Overview" on page 23 and "Bit Image Graphics" on page 259.
+For more information, see Graphics Control Codes Overview on page 18 and Bit Image Graphics on page 214.

 Example The following example produces a Double Density Normal Speed Bit Image graphics for the same pattern as in the Normal (Single) Density example.
 Note that the amount of data must be doubled for double density (the data is used 54 times rather than 27).